SUDAN

 No one will be turned away for lack of funds.

-Comrades Education is a US-based organization.
-We love having folks join us from outside the US, but you may need to do some translating between the work of this course and its application to your location.
+Comrades Education and Decolonize Sudan are US-based organization.
+We expect to be joined by participants from outside the US, however, there may be times when some adaptation is necessary to apply the work of this course to another location.
 For information about participant expectations, please see our ground rules document for the course.

 Course facilitators